cozy/cozy.github.io/src/tutorials/app.md

   <img src="../../img/dev/cca-create.gif" />
 </div>

+!!! warning ""
+    If the `yarn create cozy-app` command fails with the `There should only be one folder in a package cache [...]` error, then run `yarn cache clean` and try again

 You'll also need a running `cozy-stack` server as a backend server.
 You can use the docker image you downloaded earlier.

 Note: We disable CSP since we're using a wepback-dev-server by defaut to get HMR that runs on `localhost` and not on `cozy.localhost`.
 This should not be used in production !
 Please check the behavior of your application once you built it on production mode and have enabled CSP back.